State-College-Plone/WebServerAuth/README.txt

     log in using enterprise-wide credentials.

-    WebServerAuth is intended to replace and improve upon apachepas and AutoMemberMakerPasPlugin and is written by some of the same authors.
+    WebServerAuth is intended to replace and improve upon apachepas and AutoMemberMakerPasPlugin, which come significantly and entirely,
+    respectively, from the same author.

     Improvements over apachepas and AutoMemberMakerPasPlugin

-        * Provides a challenge handler that redirects the user to the HTTPS
-          side: no more bogus login forms popping up
+        * When an anonymous user tries to access something unpermitted, we redirect him to the HTTPS side, which triggers a proper login prompt.
+There are no more nonworking login forms popping up as in the old products.

-        * No longer does every user who has ever logged in spontaneously appear in your Users and Groups control panel.
+        * No longer does every user who has ever logged in clutter up your Users and Groups control panel.
 Similarly, the Member role is now granted dynamically.

-        * Twiddles Plone's login and logout links as necessary, reducing the need for manual configuration
+        * Twiddles Plone's login link as necessary, reducing the need for manual configuration

         * Jettisons a lot of legacy code and requirements

         * Increases test coverage and does away with doctests

-        * Is unapologetically a Plone product: no more plain Zope support
+        * Is unapologetically a Plone product: no more of the architectural compromises needed to support plain Zope use.
+This is why we can have one product instead of two!

 Requirements